-This area gives helpful information to English Language Learners including resources for Adult Workshops, and helpful web sites.
+This area gives helpful information to English Language Learners and their families, including resources and helpful websites.

 - a language other than English is spoken in the home on a daily basis